nicklansley/allav/README.md

 Take a look at these examples (you are welcome to test with the video file 'nicklansley-allav-testfile.mp4' included in this repository):

-1 > Use FFMPEG to extract the audio from the video file into a WAV file:
+1 > Use FFMPEG to extract the audio from the video file into a WAV file (search for LAME documentation with its comprehensive MP3 encoding capabilities):
-<pre>docker run -v ${PWD}:/av/ allav ffmpeg -i /av/nicklansley-allav-testfile.mp4 /av/audiofromvideo.wav</pre>
+<pre>docker run -v C:\Users\nick\Downloads:/av/ allav ffmpeg -i /av/nicklansley-allav-testfile.mp4 /av/audiofromvideo.wav</pre>
 2 > Use LAME to convert the WAV file to MP3 format:
-<pre>docker run -v ${PWD}:/av/ allav lame -h -V 0  /av/audiofromvideo.wav /av/audiofromvideo.mp3</pre>
+<pre>docker run -v C:\Users\nick\Downloads:/av/ allav lame -h -V 0  /av/audiofromvideo.wav /av/audiofromvideo.mp3</pre>
 3 > Here I use FFMPEG to convert an MP4 file in my Windows Downloads folder to Windows WMV format:
 <pre>docker run -v C:\Users\nick\Downloads:/av/ allav ffmpeg -i /av/nicklansley-allav-testfile.mp4 /av/nicklansley-allav-testfile.wmv</pre>
 4 > Here I use FFMPEG to extract image frames from the video file at 1 second intervals (in terms of file realtime playback) and save them as incremental PNG image files:
 <pre>docker run -v C:\Users\nick\Downloads:/av/ allav ffmpeg -i /av/nicklansley-allav-testfile.mp4 -r 1 -f image2 image-%2d.png</pre>
 5 > Here I use FFMPEG to convert an MP4 file in my Windows Downloads folder to the new AOMedia Video 1 (AV1) format:
 <pre>docker run -v C:\Users\nick\Downloads:/av/ allav ffmpeg -i /av/nicklansley-allav-testfile.mp4 -c:v libaom-av1 -crf 30 -b:v 0 -strict experimental av1_test.mkv</pre>
+6 > Here I use FFMPEG to build an MP4 video from an M3U8 playlist file (at a much faster speed than realtime playback!).
+Note the use of the '-protocol_whitelist' parameter before the -i input file.
+M3U8 files will have web links and by default, http and https source file locations are not whitelisted:
+<pre>docker run -v C:\Users\nick\Downloads:/av/ allav ffmpeg -protocol_whitelist file,http,https,tcp,tls -i /av/playlist.m3u8 -c copy -bsf:a aac_adtstoasc /av/output.mp4</pre>
 ### Which FFMPEG Libraries have been enabled?
 As well as the standard libraries for video, audio and image that is native to FFMPEG, the following external libraries have been compiled into the version used in this image. <a href="https://ffmpeg.org/ffmpeg-codecs.html">For more details - and examples of use - for each of the codecs here</a>.